 I love chicken pot pie.
 I have since I was a kid.
 The only kind I’ve ever really had was the American kind, which is to say a frozen, personal pie from a package with a name like Grandma Marge’s Chicken Pot Pie, Tastes Just Like Homemade.
-We have a lot of things in America that claim to taste just like homemade, and I suppose it’s true since most things growing up in my home came from the freezer.
+We have a lot of things in America that claim to taste just like homemade, and I suppose it’s true since some of the thing I ate while growing up came from the freezer.
 Frozen food—a taste of home!

 Isobel loved this.
 She loves chicken and bacon and didn’t hesitate to scarf down the mushrooms or carrots, for that matter.
 (Ignore the giant starwberry stain on the floor.
 She’s been very into strawberries lately and we have sticky red bits all over the kitchen floor and on select surfaces where her little hands like to go.
 Also, her face might be permanently stained red.
 She kind of looks bloodthirsty.)